By Shuhada Mannan – Secondary School History Teacher

 What needs to change?

-The partition of India, especially the nature in which it was implemented, was a direct result of colonialism and it should be taught as such.
+The Partition of India, especially the nature in which it was implemented, was a direct result of Colonialism and it should be taught as such.
 Partition has a place in the History curriculum, it also has a place in Citizenship and Geography, but is missing from all aspects of the curriculum.
-Perhaps an approach of history from the bottom-up, looking at human experience and not just politics.
+Perhaps an approach of history from the bottom-up, looking at human experience and not just politics is needed.
 The diversity of this country needs to be reflected in its education system.
-My final remark is that the event of 1947, the lead up and the Partition should be a core module which gives this crucial moment in history, its due.
+My final remark is that the events of 1947, the lead up and the Partition should be a core module which gives this crucial moment in history its due.